NethServer/docs/administrator-manual/en/backup.rst

 full or incremental on a weekly basis.
 This backup also contains the archive of the configuration backup.

-Data backup can be saved on one destination chosen between:

-* USB: disk connected to a local USB port (See: :ref:`backup_usb_disk-section`)
-* CIFS: Windows shared folder, it's available on all NAS (Network Attached Storage).
-Use access credentials like: MyBindUser,domain=mydomain.com
-* NFS: Linux shared folder, it's available on all NAS, usually faster than CIFS
-* WebDAV: available on many NAS and remote servers (Use a server with a valid SSL certificate as webDAV target, otherwise the system will fail mounting the filesystem)

-The backup status can be notified to the system administrator or to an external mail address.

-.. note:: The destination directory is based on the server host name: in case of FQDN change, the administrator should take care to copy backup data from the old directory to the new one.

 .. _backup_config_rpms:
 .. _backup_config-section: